ekuric/openshift/postgresql/pgbench_test_README.md

 		-v --volsize the size of volume for database
-		-m --memsize the size of memory to assign to postgresql pod -i --iterations how many iterations of test to execute -m --mode what mode to run: file or blockprintf: usage: printf [-v var] format [arguments]
+		-m --memsize the size of memory to assign to postgresql pod -i --iterations how many iterations of test to execute -m --mode what mode to run: file or block

 ```